‘Teen Mom 2’ Leah Messer Is Feuding With Her Co-Star Amid Pregnancy Rumors

 Leah Messer also spoke of the pregnancy report on Twitter and told a fan that she is currently on birth control and has no plans to welcome a fourth child anytime soon.

-To see more of Leah Messer and her co-stars, including Jenelle Evans, Kailyn Lowry and Chelsea Houska, don’t miss new episodes of Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.
+To see more of Leah Messer and her co-stars, including Jenelle Evans, Kailyn Lowry, and Chelsea Houska, don’t miss new episodes of Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.

 [Featured Image by MTV]